A Computer Prepares – QLab 5 Edition

 Using System Preferences

-Open System Preferences → Spotlight, click on the Privacy tab, and add every disk or drive that’s connected to your Mac to the list.
+Open System Settings → Siri & Spotlight, an click on the button labeled Spotlight Privacy….
+In the box which opens, and add every disk or drive that’s connected to your Mac to the list.
 You can do that by dragging and dropping the disk or drive’s icon from the Desktop into the list, or by using the + button at the bottom.

 To restore Spotlight’s default behavior, remove all disks or drives from the Privacy tab list.